Mighty Max takes on the world

 Max is now three years old.
 Aside from his yearly echocardiograms and the possibility of a valve replacement in the remote future, he is exceeding expectations health-wise.
 He likes to spend his time with his big brother, Ayden (age 5), eating and playing games.

-Every year on Max’s “heart-versary”, he visits Advocate Children’s Hospital PSHU – the pediatric surgical heart unit – where he hands out toys to the kids and families who spend the holiday season inside its loving and caring hospital walls.
+Every year on Max’s “heart-versary”, he visits Advocate Children’s Hospital PCICU – the pediatric cardiac intensive care unit – where he hands out toys to the kids and families who spend the holiday season inside its loving and caring hospital walls.